MIDA-group/OralCancerMILvsSIL/README.md

 Yadav, Chhavi, and Léon Bottou.
 "Cold case: The lost mnist digits." arXiv preprint arXiv:1905.10498 (2019).<br />

 ## Acknowledgements
-This work is supported by: Sweden’s Innovation Agency (VINNOVA), grants 2017-02447 and 2020-03611, and the SwedishResearch Council, grant 2017-04385.
-A part of computations was enabled by resources provided by the Swedish NationalInfrastructure for Computing (SNIC) at Chalmers Centre for Computational Science and Engineering (C3SE), partially fundedby the Swedish Research Council through grant no. 2018-05973.
+This work is supported by: Sweden’s Innovation Agency (VINNOVA), grants 2017-02447, (J.L.), 2021-01420 (J.L.), and 2020-03611 (J.L.), the Swedish Research Council, grant 2017-04385 (J.L.) and 2022-03580_VR (N.S.), and Cancerfonden, project number 22 2353 Pj (J.L.) and project number 22 2357 Pj (N.S.).
+A part of the experiments was enabled by computational resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS), partially funded by the Swedish Research Council through grant agreement no. 2022-06725.